-As the economy begins to expand a bit after the early contractions of the COVID-19 pandemic, many people find themselves back on the job market and ready to find a good fit.
+As the economy begins to expand a bit after two years of the COVID-19 pandemic, many people find themselves back on the job market and ready to find a good fit.
 While a nice salary is typically top of mind for a job searcher, there are other equally important benefits to negotiate for when it comes to a new job.
 And the best time to negotiate for such things may just be the beginning of a job when employers are more likely to be open to wooing a good candidate they want to keep for the long haul.

 According to Forbes, you should always negotiate for all the things you want, because if you don’t ask, you certainly won’t get what you want.
 Lead with confidence and let them know you’re someone worth fighting for.
-Here are five things to negotiate above and beyond salary when you’re on the job hunt.

 Health and Retirement Benefits